…World Wide Wood’s most recent installment of

 Here are some of our tips for staying comfortable (and saving money) as the temperature dives:

 Reduce the amount of space you need to heat.
 The smaller your house, the less heat you’ll need.
 If you’re looking to buy a new house, don’t buy more square footage as you need.
 If you’re not moving, look at how you can close off unused space and keep the heat in the used space.
 Closing doors, shutting off radiators, hanging heavy blankets in open doorways are good places to start.

 Insulate your outsides walls.
 This might mean more insulation in the attic or tighter windows.
+Find out: what are the home benefits of a bay window?
 It can also mean draft dodgers at doors and windows.
 You can even buy (or make) heavy window quilts to keep the heat in.
 And there’s always window plastic to fall back on!
 And when you change windows, you better check the roof and, probably consider to get new siding